seemslegit42/aevonos/src/docs/Vandelay-Industries.md

 The agent's logic is powered by the `createVandelayAlibi` flow.
 - **Persona-Driven Prompt**: The core prompt instructs the LLM to act as an assistant for Vandelay Industries, using a mix of corporate buzzwords and vague concepts to generate a meeting title so dull that no one would ever question it.
 - **Input**: Accepts an optional `topicHint` (e.g., "design review") and a boolean `addAttendees` flag.
-- **Processing**: A single LLM call generates a boring, jargon-filled meeting `title`.
+- **Processing**: A single call to a Groq LPU generates a boring, jargon-filled meeting `title`.
 If `addAttendees` is true, it also generates a list of 2-3 plausible but fake attendees (e.g., external stakeholders, consultants) to increase the alibi's legitimacy.
 - **Output (`VandelayAlibiOutputSchema`)**: Returns a structured JSON object with the generated title and optional attendees.

 ### 2.2.
 The `Vandelay` Micro-App (`micro-apps/vandelay.tsx`)